Exhibits and Shopping

-Opening at The CIA at Copia on Tuesday, July 5.
+Available at The CIA at Copia through October.
 Concepted and curated by Young People’s Chorus of New York City’s Artistic Director/Founder, Francisco J. Nunez, “Alone Together” is a unique, mixed-media, interactive exhibit in collaboration with High Line Nine.
 The exhibit examines life in lockdown in New York City through the eyes of the Young People’s Chorus of New York City.
 This immersive, transcendent musical experience features spoken word, poetry, sculpture, video art, film, music, and live performance from hundreds of young artists aged 8–18.

 Marketplace at Copia